tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 [^app-models-of-desire]: Amir Salihefendić (creator of [Todoist](https://todoist.com)), Christina Willner and Mark Tucker (creators of [Amazing Marvin](https://amazingmarvin.com/)), and Rob Walling ([founder of Drip and serial SaaS bootstrapper](https://robwalling.com/)), among others.

 [^writing-models-of-desire]: Notably, Henrik Karlsson and Andy Matuschak (who I quoted in this essay), along with Nick Wignall, Anne-Laure le Cunff, James Clear, Adam Grant, and others.

+[^todoist]: I've done the same with the Todoist project that contained Logwise's roadmap.
+Archiving it allows me to consult the links and other resources I had gathered there if needed in the future, while preventing me from adding, updating, or completing tasks.

+[^obsidian]: Instead, I've implemented a similar logging setup using Obsidian.
+It's not _nearly_ as ergonomic, but it meets my needs fairly well.